basiliqio/basiliq/README.md

 ### Ready to use example

-Or if you're really in a hurry, you could try out the API already deployed on [Heroku](https://www.heroku.com/).
+You could try out the API already deployed on [Heroku](https://www.heroku.com/).

 For instance: